 Do I need travel insurance and what kinds are available?

 I have plans to visit a friend in Spain this fall.
 From what I’ve heard, travel insurance policies don’t always cover cancellation due a pandemic or other potential health scares.
 What should I do?

 —Jason S., Frisco, Texas

-The Covid-19 pandemic and its aftermath have revealed just how interconnected our world has become—for good or for ill.
-In addition to the tragic human toll, the outbreak caused the cancellations or postponements of innumerable conferences, festivals, and major global sporting events.
+The Covid-19 pandemic revealed just how interconnected our world has become—for good or for ill.
+In addition to the tragic human toll, the virus caused the cancellations or postponements of innumerable conferences, festivals, and major global sporting events.

 What kind of travel insurance is available?

 - Trip cancellation, interruption, or delay coverage.
 This standard coverage accounts for common scenarios, like extreme weather or the bankruptcy of your travel provider.
 You would also get money back if you or a loved one fall ill and you’re unable to travel, or if you get quarantined while abroad.
 But many other events are not covered, including war and “emotional trauma.”
 Also excluded from standard coverage: fear of getting sick.

 - “Cancel For Any Reason” (CFAR) coverage.
 This more comprehensive option, available as an add-on to standard policies, is the only way to make sure you get money back if you cancel your trip for literally any reason, including coronavirus-related fear of getting sick.
-Not surprisingly, there has been a 42% increase in CFAR policies purchased by Americans traveling internationally, according to Squaremouth.
+Not surprisingly, experts saw a significant increase in CFAR policies purchased by Americans traveling internationally during the pandemic.
 Cancel For Any Reason coverage won’t get you a full refund, however.
 Depending on the policy, it reimburses only 50% to 75% of the entire trip cost, including airfare and any other prepaid expenses such as accommodations, rental cars, and excursions.
 And you can’t cancel your trip at the very last minute.
 You may only cancel up to 48 hours prior to travel.

 How much does travel insurance cost?